 You suddenly feel nervous.
 You hope you have the correct odor to get past the soldier ants guarding the entrance.
 Luckily, you walk past without any difficulty.
 You are amazed by the colony.
 It is filled with chambers or rooms.
 Each one has a purpose.
 You walk past the queen ant, who is laying eggs in one chamber.
 The eggs turn into larvae.
 The larvae become pupae and the pupae become adult ants.
 You remember that this process is called metamorphosis.
-A metamorphosis is a change from one thing to another.
+Metamorphosis is a change from one thing to another.

 Each ant in a colony has a specific role.
 This is called a caste system.
 Ant colonies have three castes.
-There are queens that lay eggs, workers and winged males.
+There are queens that lay eggs, workers, and winged males.
 Each worker ant has a specific job to do.
 Some workers forage for food.
 Some take care of the queen.
 Some take care of the developing ants.
 Some build chambers and tunnels.
 Some guard the colony.

 You take your crumb to one of the food storage chambers.
-Then you leave the colony with other worker ants that are on their way to gather more food.
+Then you leave the colony with other worker ants on their way to gather more food.
 You follow the scent trail to the cookie crumbs.

 As you watch the worker ants toiling away, you decide that being an ant is too much work.
 It’s more fun to be a child, even if that means school and chores.
 So, you transform back into a kid and continue to watch the busy ants at work.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.